Fagatogo, American Samoa: Demographics

 The population is more ethnically diverse than any other village in American Samoa.
 A majority of the village's residents are Samoans, attributed to the members of original families.
 Also, immigrants from places such as Western Samoa, the Philippines, Tonga, Fiji, South Korea, Europe, China, and mainland United States are residents of Fagatogo.
-The village had 1,737 inhabitants as of the 2010 U.S. Census, down from 2,096 which was recorded at the 2000 U.S. Census.
+The village had 1,737 inhabitants as of the 2010 U.S. census, down from 2,096 which was recorded at the 2000 U.S. census.
 Around 85% of the village's residents were under 50 years of age.

 From 1980 to 1990, the population of Fagatogo grew from 1,944 to 2,323 inhabitants.
 The proportion of residents born outside of American Samoa was 23 percent in the early 1980s.
-This proportion increased to 41 percent between 1985-1990, and the proportion of residents born outside of American Samoa reached 52 percent in 1990.
+This proportion increased to 41 percent between 1985 and 1990, and the proportion of residents born outside of American Samoa reached 52 percent in 1990.

-As of the 2000 U.S. Census, 81.6% of Fagatogo's population were of Native Hawaiian or Other Pacific Island race.
+As of the 2000 U.S. census, 81.6% of Fagatogo's population were of Native Hawaiian or Other Pacific Island race.
 12.5% were Asian, while 3.6% were white.
+As of 2020, Fagatogo has a Hispanic population that is higher than the rest of the island (2.3% of Fagatogo vs. less than one percent of A.S. being Hispanic).